robbtraister/remix-hard-redirect/README.md

 In order to support the noscript case, we must still return a redirect response.
 But since remix does not support any data payload in a redirect, the only way to pass data to the hydrated fetch case is via header.

-The proposed solution is to set an `X-Remix-Hard-Redirect` header, alerting the client routing to perform an external redirect.
+The proposed solution is to set an `X-Remix-Reload-Document` header, alerting the client routing to perform an external redirect.

 ## Setup